Faris-Kovac/Movie-App/README.md

-Simple React with API Movie App named StarCity for searchin movies by title
+Simple React with API Movie App named StarCity for searching movies by title